Cookies Policy

 Further Information

 We will not use Cookies to collect personally identifiable information about you.
-However, if you wish to restrict or block the Cookies, which are set by our Websites or indeed any other Website, you can do this through your Web Browser Settings.
+However, if you wish to restrict or block the Cookies, which are set by our websites or indeed any other website, you can do this through your Web Browser Settings.
 The ‘Help’ function within your browser, should tell you how to do this.
 Alternatively, you may wish to visit the About Cookies website.
 The website contains comprehensive information on how to manage Cookies across a wide variety of Browsers.
 You will also find details on how to delete Cookies from your Device, as well as more general information about Cookies.

 A comprehensive set of Guidelines for the use of Cookies can be accessed from the UK’s Information Commissioner’s Office.